Tuesday 14th August 10:00am - Tuesday 13th November 11:00am

 Mittagong Creek Rehabilitation brochure (PDF, 3Mb)

-Recent works (internal link)
+Completed works (internal link)

 Mittagong Creek is a natural watercourse beginning its journey near Mansfield Reserve - a pristine pocket of native bushland at East Bowral.
 From here, the creek meanders for almost twelve kilometres, through a diverse landscape of rural properties, parks, bushland reserves, private backyards, industrial areas and the Bowral commercial district, before finally flowing into the Wingecarribee River at Burradoo.